-Parent-Teacher Conferences are scheduled once in the fall.
-Parents may conference in one of four ways: 1) Face-to-face by coming in to see the teachers during the assigned evenings; 2) via direct phone call and talking with the teachers; 3) via e-mail by again communicating directly with the teachers; or 4) through continual Pinnacle reviews along with communicating directly with the teachers prior to the conference dates.
+Parent-Teacher Conference Day is scheduled once in the fall.
+Parents may contact teachers throughout the year in one of four ways:

+- 1. Face-to-face by coming in to see the teachers during the assigned evenings. - 2.
+Direct phone call and talking with the teachers. - 3.
+E-mail by again communicating directly with the teachers. - 4.
+Gradebook reviews along with communicating directly with the teachers.

 All students with grades of D or F are encouraged to participate in these conferences.
-All paper grade reports are to be picked up at the high school office during the conference dates.